julienchastang/Unidata-Dockerfiles/ams2016/README/README.txt

 3.2 Create a VM on Azure.
 ~~~~~~~~~~~~~~~~~~~~~~~~~

   The following `docker-machine' command will create a Docker VM on
   Azure in which you will run various Docker containers.
 It will take a
   few minutes to run (between 5 and 10 minutes).
 You will have to supply
   `azure-subscription-id' and `azure-subscription-cert' path.
 See these
   Azure `docker-machine' [instructions], if you have questions about
   this process.
-Also the the size of the VM is currently set to
+Also set the size of the VM which is currently set to
-  `ExtraLarge'.
-See [here] to learn more about sizes for virtual
+  `ExtraSmall' and supply the name of the Azure Docker host.
+See [here]
-  machines.
+  to learn more about sizes for virtual machines.

   ,----
   | # Create Azure VM via docker-machine